tarunpreet-kaur/tarunpreet-kaur.github.io/_posts/2020-02-28-Misty-Travel-Diaries-Europe2017.md

 | ![5-Germ-1-Munich (7)](../assets/img/Europe 2017/5-Germ-1-Munich (7).JPG) | ![5-Germ-1-Munich (6)](../assets/img/Europe 2017/5-Germ-1-Munich (6).JPG) |
 | ![5-Germ-1-Munich (11)](../assets/img/Europe 2017/5-Germ-1-Munich (11).JPG) | ![5-Germ-1-Munich (10)](../assets/img/Europe 2017/5-Germ-1-Munich (10).JPG) |

+Leave most of the luggage at your Munich hotel and make a last 3-days trip to see Austrian Alps and Salzburg.

 **Austria::Kaprun & Zell am See (Alps)**
+Zell am See is an Austrian town on Lake Zell, south of the city of Salzburg.
+Here you will find a crystal clear lake, snow covered meadows *and* the eternal ice of the glacier.
+Trails and lifts lead to the ski slopes of *Schmittenhöhe* mountain.
+Southwest, views from Gipfelwelt 3000 panoramic platform, at the top of the *Kitzsteinhorn glacier*, take in *Hohe Tauern National Park* and the looming *Grossglockner* mountain.

 | ![6-Austria-ZellamSee Kaprun (2)](../assets/img/Europe 2017/6-Austria-ZellamSee Kaprun (2).JPG) | ![6-Austria-ZellamSee Kaprun (1)](../assets/img/Europe 2017/6-Austria-ZellamSee Kaprun (1).JPG) |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |